-The ultimate in family vacations, heading to Walt Disney World Resort near Orlando, Florida, is not just a good time for the kids — it’s a blast for adults too.
+Heading to Walt Disney World Resort near Orlando is not just a good time for the kids, it’s a blast for adults, too.
 With so many things to do in nearby Lake Buena Vista and Orlando, as well as the time you will spend at Disney, there is no shortage of things to do.
 In fact, there is so much going on that a good rule of thumb is to pick a few that top your list, especially if you’re only staying for a few days.
-Getting the most out of your Disney vacation is simple, provided you become a little familiar with the parks and layout.
+Getting the most out of your Florida vacation is simple, provided you become a little familiar with the parks and layout.
 Continue reading for some ideas on planning your family getaway to Disney.

-Also, read up on the FastPass+.
-While you’re in the park, this pass allows you to “skip” the line, so you can immediately get on rides such as Splash Mountain.
+While you’re in the park, the FastPass+ allows you to “skip” the line, so you can immediately get on rides such as Splash Mountain.
 The one thing to note is that, just like with the restaurants, it’s best to make these reservations in advance.
-In fact, you can choose what rides you’d like to go on up to 60 days before your arrival (but don’t worry, you can also do it the day before).
+In fact, you can choose what rides you’d like to go on up to 60 days before your arrival, but don’t worry, you can also do it the day before.

 While Disney is of course the focal point of your Disney vacation, don’t forget the other many things to do in the Orlando area.
 In fact, your kids and partner may even thank you if you reserve a day out of the trip that’s simply not for theme parks.
 The nearby Tibet-Butler Nature Preserve is a good day trip.
 With many different hiking trails, you might run into everything from a bobcat to a bald eagle.
 There are also many lakes in the Orlando area, including Lake Baldwin and Lake Eola.
 Each lake has public parks, allowing you to enjoy activities such as biking or boating.